Loutre-LNO/CO2_sensor/README.md

-# Mesure-CO2
+# CO2 measurement

-## Mesure du CO2 avec ESP32 et capteur SCD30
+## CO2 measurement with ESP32 and SCD30 sensor

-### Fonctionnalités
+### Features
-- Mesure toutes les 5 secondes du taux de CO2 dans l'air, de la température et du taux d'humidité
+- Measurement every 5 seconds of the CO2 rate in the air, the temperature and the humidity rate
-- Deux modes d'affichage, navigation avec les boutons
+- Two display modes, navigation with buttons
-  - Affichage des valeurs instantanées avec un code couleur RGB proportionnel au taux de CO2
+  - Display of instantaneous values ​​with an RGB color code proportional to the CO2 level
-  - Affichage d'un graphique avec les 200 dernières mesures
+  - Display of a graph with the last 200 measurements
-- Etalonnage (appui long sur bouton 2)
+- Calibration (long press on button 2)
-- Mise en veille (Deep Sleep) (appui long sur bouton 1)
+- Standby (Deep Sleep) (long press on button 1)
-- Surveillance du niveau de la batterie
+- Battery level monitoring
-- Extinction automatique si batterie faible
+- Automatic shutdown if battery low

 ![Photo1](Photos/photo1.jpg)

 ![Photo2](Photos/photo2.jpg)

-### Liste de Composants
+### Parts list
-- TTGO T-Display (ESP32 + écran 1.14")
+- TTGO T-Display (ESP32 + 1.14" screen)
-- Capteur CO2 Sensirion SCD30
+- Sensirion SCD30 CO2 sensor
-- (Optionnel) Batterie Lithium 3.7V
+- (Optional) 3.7V Lithium Battery

-### Câblage
+### Wiring
 |ESP32 T-Display|SCD30|
 |-----|-----|
 |3V3|VIN|